Business team looking at new email encryption solution in action

 9. One-Click Checkout

-Offering a frictionless experience, one-click checkout allows individuals to complete transactional processes without repeatedly inputting their details.
+One-click checkout offers a seamless experience, allowing users to complete transactions without repeatedly entering their details.
 37% of adult consumers use mobile one-click checkout at least once a month.

-One-click start-ups such as Fast and Stripe have generated significant funding, with the former raising $124 million to date.
+Start-ups like Fast and Stripe, specialising in one-click solutions, have attracted significant funding, with Fast raising $124 million to date.

 "Payment services have fuelled the convergence of various industries.
 Convergence is increasing where there are large, established digital customer bases and where the payment transaction or channel can be used as a connector to, or facilitator for, other services."